Books reviewed by Les Schupak (Spring 2024)

 --------

-Arguably, no golf journalist has documented the career of Tiger Woods as much as Bob Harig.
-For more than 25 years he has reported on Tiger's remarkable career, first, as he competed as the country's most formidable amateur champion, and then as a professional winning a total of 82 PGATour golf tournaments, 15 major championships, and making an incomparable 142 straight tournament cuts..
+country's most formidable amateur champion, and then as a professional winning a total of 82 PGATour golf tournaments, 15 major championships, and making an incomparable 142 straight tournament cuts..

-In "Driven: The Lasting Legacy of Tiger Woods" (St. Martin's Press, $30), Harig provides details of what it took -- and takes -- for this greatest golfer of his generation to deal with mind-numbing and constant pain caused by severe injuries to his back, knee and ankle while still winning major championships in the most unlikely and amazing circumstances.
+In "Drive: The Lasting Legacy of Tiger Woods" (St. Martin's Press, $30), Harig provides details of what it took -- and takes -- for this greatest golfer of his generation to deal with mind-numbing and constant pain caused by severe injuries to his back, knee and ankle while still winning major championships in the most unlikely and amazing circumstances.

 Harig focuses on Tiger's determination and drive to endure pain levels which would cause most athletes to immediately retire from competition.
 But Tiger's will to win -- the hunger -- virtually seeps through the pages of this book.